-- Students who do not successfully pass a course with a grade of 69.5% or higher will need to retake the class the next time it is offered. - Prior to the next course offering, students may be required to complete additional, supplemental coursework at the discretion of the Assistant/Associate Dean of Academic and Student Affairs or the Pharmacy Academic Standards and Progression (PASP) committee to help them succeed in the program.
+- Students who do not successfully pass a course with a grade of 69.5% or higher will need to retake the class or the equivalent the next time it is offered. - Prior to the next course offering, students may be required to complete additional, supplemental coursework at the discretion of the Assistant/Associate Dean of Academic Programs or the Pharmacy Academic Standards and Progression (PASP) committee to help them succeed in the program.